WillTheSun/aws-resume/README.md

 # AWS Cloud Resume Challenge

-This project contains a cloud-based resume website with a visitor counter, built using AWS services.
+This project deploys an AWS cloud-based resume site with a visitor counter.
+I built this in one day in May to brush up on AWS coming from GCP.

 ## Architecture